How Nikita Ducarroz surrounds herself is a lesson for us all

 Episode 28 exercise

 Here's a recap of the exercise in the episode.
-Let's practice it right now.
+Let's practise it right now.

 1. Think of a time when you felt confident, comfortable or supported.
 Who was there?
 When and where was it?